xJeris/BC_PyBer_Analysis/README.md

 # Results

 ### Total Fares by City Type
 <p>The following graph shows the total fares for the first 4 months of 2019 by city type.
-It clearly shows that the rural rides produce the most fares, and as you get closer to the city, the fares decrease.</p>
+It clearly shows that urban areas produce the most fares, and as you get farther from the city, the total fares decrease.</p>
 <img src="https://github.com/xJeris/BC_PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png" width="648" />

 ### Total and Average Fares by Rides and Drivers
-<p>Similar to the above graph, the average fare, and average fare per driver also decreases as you move from rural towards urban areas.
+<p>Additionally, the average fare, and average fare per driver decreases as you move from rural towards urban areas.
 For the same 4 month period in 2019, the following chart depicts by city type:<ul>
   <li>The total number of rides,</li>
   <li>The total number of drivers,</li>
   <li>The total fares,</li>